george-delchev/george-delchev.github.io/README.md

-# lorddelio.github.io
+# P2s Tether Website
-P2s Tether Website
+Very garbage website for practicing a specific mechanic of a Final Fantasy 14 raid for my static.

-Garbage website for practicing tethers for my static.
+**Link to project:** lorddelio.github.io